Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Budgets

-Our expectation is that this spectral dissipation metric should be similar to the downscale enstrophy transfer rate $\gamma^{1/3}$ at the envelope scale $\mathcal L$ of the energy containing near-inertial waves.
+Our intuition is that the physics of trading eddy potential enstrophy for internal wave momentum is arrived at the envelope scale.
+Thus our expectation is that the spectral dissipation (\ref{EnstrophyDissipation}) should be similar to the downscale enstrophy transfer rate $\gamma$ at the envelope scale $\mathcal L$ of the energy containing near-inertial waves.
 Observational metrics of such packet structure are minimal.
 Physical intuition suggests a relatively large bandwith $\Delta \p$ associated with the envelope, e.g. $\Delta \p \cong \p$, so that a Fourier uncertainty principle

-Thus our expectation is that the eddy enstrophy dissipation scale should be similar to the energy containing scale of the near-inertial field, i.e. similar to $2 \pi / \lambda_h(\sqrt{2}f,m_{\ast})$.
-The 'AVISO-extended' estimate is an order of magnitude smaller than the enstrophy production estimate at this horizontal length scale of the energy containing near-inertial internal wavefield, figure \ref{EnstrophyProductionDissipation}.
+Thus our expectation is that the eddy enstrophy dissipation scale should be similar to the energy containing scale of the near-inertial field, i.e. similar to $2 \pi / \lambda_h(\omega=\sqrt{2}f,m=m_{\ast})$.

-The AVISO product is understood to have similar constraints on horizontal resolution as the LDE moored array, e.g. \cite{arbic2013eddy}, with the consequence that the AVISO-extended estimate of enstrophy dissipation is biased low.
-To address this limitation we consider that dimensional analysis of the enstrophy cascade regime \citep{charney1971geostrophic} leads to

-in which $\gamma$ is the rate at which potential enstrophy is transferred to smaller scales.
-We take $A=2.9$ from a numerical study of stratified quasi-geostrophic turbulence \citep{vallgren2010charney} and find, after setting the downscale transfer rate $\gamma$ to be equal to the estimated potential enstrophy production rate, $\gamma = 2.5\times10^{-18}$ s$^{-3}$, that the enstrophy cascade regime intersects the AVISO spectrum at the deformation scale, figure \ref{AVISOCorrelation}.
-We therefore repeat the process of extending the AVISO spectrum, which we refer to as AVISO-modified, and create a modified enstrophy dissipation function, figure \ref{EnstrophyProductionDissipation}.
-So constructed, the horizontal potential enstrophy dissipation rate is half the potential enstrophy production rate at the horizontal length scales characterizing the energy containing near-inertial internal waves!